Artist Catherine Downing suggested I read, Trust the Process: An Artist's Guide to Letting Go.

 Renew Orleans

-Las Vegas City Hall Bridge Gallery Post Card Exhibit to represent my home state of Louisiana.
+I was referred to the Las Vegas City Hall Bridge Gallery Post Card Exhibit to represent my home state of Louisiana.
 Artists from each of the fifty states were asked to make a postcard size image about the place they are from.
 I made a 5x7 piece called "Renew Orleans" that is currently on display there until July 2, 2009